 Diana is a stranger in a world whose ways and technology she doesn’t understand.
 Instead of trying to understand how things are done, she acts like a petulant child that insists on everything be done the way that she believes that it should be done.
 Even when Steve Trevor (Chris Pine) is trying to help her, she berates him for the manner in which he chooses to do it.
 From a narrative standpoint, a big part of the reason for this is that we are seeing Diana learn about the ways of the “world of man” and having to come to terms with dealing with it.
 From a character standpoint, what does that say about Diana?
 My view of it is that she viewed herself and her morals as being superior to the outside world.
 If she’s Wonder Woman, a wise and powerful demigod, there might be some validity to that.
 However, that’s not the case.

 It’s kind of like the “Ignorant American” syndrome that people are often accused of having when they go overseas.
 As the audience, we know that Diana is a “superior being” but, from within the movie I couldn’t find out what reason or right she had to believe that she was entitled to feel or behave this way.
-Again, this is largely because the movie wanted to show her growth through experiencing war but, early on, it made me kind of not like the character.
+Again, this is largely because the movie wanted to show her growth through experiencing war but, early on, it made me not like the character.

 Is running into battle brave, stupid or both?